 MRTs and busses only run until about midnight so you might want to create an Uber account or get the GrabTaxi App.

-One of my absolute favorite things to do on weekends was to go down to Esplanade Outdoor Theatre and watch a free concert at night.
+One of my absolute favorite things to do on weekends was to go down to Esplanade Outdoor Theatre and watch a free concert or performance at night.

 Since I lived in Singapore for one year, I got sick of eating rice all day and sometimes wanted some Western or European Food.
 Unfortunately, I never found a good pizza place which is sad because I love pizza and missed it while I was there.
 However, I found a German restaurant that I went to 3 or 4 times.